Meyendorff Castle: History

-The Meindorf family established their estate including the castle Barvikha or the castle of Baroness Meyendorf (Усадьба Мейендорф) here in 1904 prior to the Russian revolution of 1917.
-In 1908 under the Russian ambassador to Denmark, Baron Karl Karlovich Buksgevden, Baron F. M. Meyendorf became a diplomat with rank as a Russia state advisor (equivalent to a colonel) and became the first secretary of the Russian diplomatic mission to Denmark which was a very esteemed honor because Czar Nicholas II mother, the Czarina Maria Fyodorovna, was born a Danish Princess Dagmar of Denmark.
+The Meindorf family established their estate including the castle Barvikha or the castle of Baroness Meyendorf (Усадьба Мейендорф) here in 1904 prior to the Russian Revolution of 1917.
+In 1908, under the Russian ambassador to Denmark, Baron Karl Karlovich Buksgevden, Baron F. M. Meyendorf became a diplomat with rank as a Russia state advisor (equivalent to a colonel) and became the first secretary of the Russian diplomatic mission to Denmark which was a very esteemed honor because Tsar Nicholas II's mother, the Tsarina Maria Fyodorovna, was born a Danish Princess Dagmar of Denmark.

 After the outbreak of the Great War the owners of the castle left Russia for abroad.

 After the October Revolution the castle was occupied by Vladimir Lenin and other Bolshevik leaders.
-In 1935 the grounds were declared a high-profile, exclusive sanatorium.
+In 1935, the grounds were declared a high-profile, exclusive sanatorium.
 Mikhail Bulgakov, Sergey Korolyov and Yuri Gagarin were among those who vacationed at Barvikha.
 There is also a World War II cemetery marked by Yevgeny Vuchetich's miniature copy of his Mamayev Monument.

 During Vladimir Putin's visit to the castles of the Loire valley in 2002, Jacques Chirac commented that Russia had nothing to compare with these French castles.
 Putin directed his staff to find a castle near Moscow and restore it.
 At only 20 minutes from Moscow, his staff transferred ownership of Bavikha to the Office of the President of the Russian Federation as the residence of the President and remodeled the 1300 m2 manor to the grandest in Russia when it opened for use in November 2008.
 The Barvikha castle or Meyendorf Manor is officially called State Residence Barvikha («Госрезиденция „Барвиха“») since November 2008 but others (RIA Novosti and Echo Moscow) refer to it as Meyendorf Manor or Meyendorf Castle.

-In the 21st century Barvikha Castle has been designated a country residence of the President of Russia.
-It was there that the Meyendorff Declaration of 2008 was signed by the leaders of Armenia and Azerbaijan ending the Nagorno-Karabakh conflict.
+In the 21st century, Barvikha Castle has been designated a country residence of the President of Russia.
+It was there that the Meyendorff Declaration of 2008 was signed by the leaders of Armenia and Azerbaijan in a bid to end the Nagorno-Karabakh conflict.

 While Gorky-9 (Горки-9) was undergoing renovations, Dmitry Medvedev, as president of Russia, resided primarily at Barvikha until the Gorky-9 renovations were completed upon which Medvedev primarily resided at Gorky-9 which is 15 km from Moscow.